salcedoe/MtMdocs/docs/matlabBasics/Functions.md

 ## Getting Help on Functions

 MATLAB has thousands of built-in functions to perform almost any basic task you can think of.
-So, sometimes the hardest part is 1) finding the right function to do exactly what you are looking for and 2) writing the proper syntax to call that function.
+So, sometimes the hardest part is:

+1. Finding the right function to do exactly what you are looking for
+2. Writing the proper syntax to call that function.

 The MATLAB built-in documentation is a great place to start.
 You can find the available MATLAB functions and the proper syntax for calling those functions using the built-in documentation.